juspay/hyperswitch/docs/building_docker_images.md

   suffix, like the `v1.105.1-standalone` and `v1.107.0-standalone` Docker images.

-The primary difference is that our standalone Docker images do not have some features enabled by defualt in order to support hosting of Hyperswitch outside AWS.
+The primary difference is that our standalone Docker images do not have some features enabled by default in order to support hosting of Hyperswitch outside AWS.
 As of writing this document, the standalone images exclude the `email` and `recon` features from the `release` feature set, while the release images are built from the Dockerfile without any changes to the codebase after the tag is